chengl11/WebRTC_Cybersecurity_Project/sprint2/README.md

 ## Description

-This is a repository for EC601 WebRTC Cybersecurity Project Sprint 02.
+This is a description for EC601 WebRTC Cybersecurity Project Sprint 02.
 The expectation of this sprint is to:
 1. Definition of architecture
 2. Functional demonstration of major user story
 3. Technology Selection and justification